-Luke is the Gospel writer who at the very time of the incarnation recorded the announcement from heaven by the angels, "Glory to God in the highest, and on earth peace, goodwill toward men."
-Luke 2:14.
-In the same chapter, verses 29 and 30, Luke also writes of the experience of God's old servant Simeon who, holding Christ as a tiny child in his arms, said, "Lord, You are letting Your servant depart in peace, according to Your word: For my eyes have seen Your salvation."
-The incarnation of Christ immediately promises God's peace and it is also experienced in the hearts of those who live close to Him.
+Luke is the Gospel writer who, when Jesus was born, recorded the announcement from heaven by the angels, "Glory to God in the highest, and on earth peace, goodwill toward men" (Luke 2:14).
+In Luke 2:29-30, Luke also writes of the experience of God's old servant Simeon who, holding Christ as a tiny child in his arms, said, "Lord, You are letting Your servant depart in peace, according to Your word: For my eyes have seen Your salvation."
+The incarnation of Christ immediately promises God's peace on earth and its experience in the hearts of those who live close to Him.